RetricSu/little-ckb-script/README.md

 - [simple-htlc](https://github.com/RetricSu/simple-htlc): a simple htlc script that can be unlocked by providing a preimage or a timeout refund.
 - [spilman-payment](https://github.com/HappySonnyDev/SpilmanPayment): a Spilman payment channel implemented on CKB, used in AI large-model streaming payment scenarios.
 - [join-airdrop](https://github.com/RetricSu/join-airdrop): a simple airdrop-lock contract that requires users to join first in order to get airdrop for a specific UDT token so that the minimal-cell providing problems can be solved.
+- [countdown-cell](https://github.com/tianlitao/ckb_count_down): A lightweight, fun, and extensible on-chain mini-game: each Cell has an expiration block, endBlock.
+Adding CKB to the Cell extends its expiration time proportionally and records the "last payer".
+When no further CKB is added, the last payer receives the entire reward.
+- [fair-launch-cell](https://github.com/tianlitao/ckb_count_down/tree/xudt): A "fair launch" platform: Creators configure and mint xUDT into the Fair Launch Lock, which continuously distributes tokens per block during a preset delay period.
+Once the delay period ends, the Swap (constant product pool) is activated, enabling users to trade with CKB in the fixed pool according to the k = x * y rule.
+- [auction-cell](https://github.com/tianlitao/ckb_count_down/tree/auction): Anyone can bid CKB to extend this Cell's countdown; when the countdown ends, the last successful bidder can close the Cell and claim its entire capacity as a reward.
+- [bonding-curve-cell](https://github.com/RetricSu/simple-bonding-curve): An automated market making lock script that turns any xUDT token into an automated swap pool.
+Issuers can create multiple pool cells with this lock script to help ease the concurrency problem.

 ### Type

 - [merkle-point](https://github.com/RetricSu/merkle-point): a simple type script that implement a basic decentralized loyalty point management system using SMT structure where key is the user address and value is the point.
 - [npm5](https://github.com/RetricSu/npm5): a simple type script that validate javascript package info and a CLI tool that use CKB as a code hosting platform for javascript libraries to replace npmjs.com.
 - [ckb-js-pokemon](https://github.com/cryptape/ckb-js-pokemon): A blockchain-based Pokemon NFT collection platform built on CKB, allow users to purchase Pokemon NFTs using PokePoints (custom token system) and build their Pokemon collection with varying rarities and prices.
-- [countdown-cell](https://github.com/tianlitao/ckb_count_down): A lightweight, fun, and extensible on-chain mini-game: each Cell has an expiration block, endBlock.
-Adding CKB to the Cell extends its expiration time proportionally and records the "last payer".
-When no further CKB is added, the last payer receives the entire reward.

 ## Contributing